Potential Colombian cocaine production jumps 31 percent

 The UN Office on Crime and Drugs (UNODC) said that translated to a potential 31 percent increase in cocaine production from last year to almost 1,400 tons.

+Coca leaf is the primary ingredient in the production of cocaine and current plantations generate 33 percent more leaves than they did in 2012.

-"I want to express my deep concern about the amount of money that is moving around illicit drugs," said the UNODC representative to Colombia, Bo Mathiasen.
+"I want to express my deep concern about the amount of money that is moving around illicit drugs," said Bo Mathiasen, the UNODC representative to Colombia, at a press conference in Bogota.

 Colombia remains way ahead of the rest of the world in terms of illegal coca plantations, while it is also the top producer of cocaine, much of it destined for the United States, the biggest consumer of the white powder.

+"The report presented today by the UNODC is really very worrying," said Colombia's Justice Minister, Gloria Maria Borrero.

 The worst affected region is Narino on the border with Ecuador.
-On its own, Narino has more farmland dedicated to coca plantations than Peru, the country with the second largest area of such fields with almost 110,000 acres.
+On its own, Narino has more farmland dedicated to coca plantations than Peru, the country with the second largest area of such fields, at almost 110,000 acres.

-Riddled with dissident FARC guerrillas as well as drug trafficking gangs, Narino it one of the country's most dangerous regions.
+Riddled with FARC guerrillas as well as drug trafficking gangs, Narino is one of the country's most dangerous regions.

 The UNODC report said that the "potential production of cocaine has a value of $2.7 billion in the local market" and warned that those proceeds "could undermine peacebuilding efforts, weaken the culture of lawfulness, strengthen armed groups and delegitimize democratic institutions through corruption and illicit financial flows."